RomanDubovskyi/InternetShop/README.md

 Add sdk 11.0.3 in project structure.

+Main implementation uses MySQL as Database, so in order to setup local DB properly you would need to follow these instructions :

 Use file /InternetShop/src/main/resources/init_db.sql to create all the tables required by this app in MySQL database.

 At /InternetShop/src/main/java/mate/academy/internetshop/factory/Factory class use username and password for your DB to create a Connection.